StarZebra/CollTracker/README.md

 command /ts

-any issues report to dc @astoned
+## Where are the new collections?
+To fix outdated collections do '/cttryfetchcollections' Keep in mind I cant change the dropdown in the config to automatically account for new updates so if theres a collection missing (that isnt gemstones) let me know and ill update asap

+In the mean time you can still track the new collection by using the command '/ts startset [collection]'

-HOW TO USE STASH FEATURE:
+## HOW TO USE STASH FEATURE:
-1. Start a tracking session, (either '/ts startset <collection>' or let sack message automatically start session)
+1. Start a tracking session, (either '/ts startset [collection]' or let sack message automatically start session)
 2. Do /viewstash material and close it
 3. Do some mining
-4. Repeat steps 2-3 to get correct rates on the tracker
+4. Repeat steps 2-3 to get correct rates on the tracker (dont have to keep opening, if you dont want live rate updates)

+# any issues report to dc @astoned